cilia-ford/ROS1-DEV/README.md

 - check if adding the user developer to dialout group is needed
 - also add docker security tesing reports convincingly
+- make the readme open when starting devcontainer
+- create a list of softwares that are installed in the system , and make that image specific and also show it in the startup or print it on console.
+- revise the post install script,(ssh keys not needed, also rosdep init is also not require, rosdep init should be moved to tasks)
 ############

 developer@0a7a70eb1536:<humble>workspace$ ros2 daemon status